 Another model is the model introduced by Brenner, namely prevention law enforcement.
 This model gives the police or law enforcement officers the power to identify and incapacitate those who might commit crimes before they commit them.
 In other words, law enforcement has acted before the evidence is complete by intervening before the crime materializes.
 This allows law enforcement to intervene and incapacitate individuals based on predictions of their potential for crime.
 However, this model tends to rely on someone's indicators that appear on the surface, are too broad, and tend to ignore legal process guarantees.
-If this is implemented, it will be dangerous because law enforcers can be suspected of having abused power, and there will certainly be more law enforcement actions that will be pre-trial.58
+If this is implemented, it will be dangerous because law enforcement actions that will be pre-trial.58